markconcha0214-ai/n8nblogsamples/botbot.md

 # Deep Learning Overview 2024

-Deep learning is a very powerful approach in machine learning that many people find confusing and difficult to understand especially when they first encounter it.
+Deep learning is a very powerful approach in machine learning.
+Many people find it confusing and difficult to understand, especially when they first encounter it.

-## What is Deep Learning.
+## What is Deep Learning?

 Deep learning is a subset of machine learning.
 It uses neural networks with many layers to learn complex patterns in data.
 Deep learning models can automatically learn features from raw data without manual feature engineering.